Are There Actually Forests Growing in the Sky?

 Since 2014, the Boeri Studio has pitched similar buildings in multiple other cities.
 Their most recent work is The Nanjing Vertical Forest slated for completion in 2018 in Asia.
 With the success of the buildings, the firm plans to design additional vertical forests across China.
 These will include Chongqing, Guizhou, Liuzhou, Shanghai and Shijiazhuang.

 While presently the Boeri Studio is reigning when it comes to the vertical forest movement, other architects around the world have started to mimic the style.
-The video above demonstrates 7 apartments that have already completed or will be implementing the vertical forest design to create sustainable apartments.
+The video above demonstrates 10 plant-covered buildings that have or will be implementing the vertical forest design to create sustainable buildings.
 We can only expect this number to continue to grow in the future.